 What is the widest load without a permit?

 The maximum width of a load is 8.5 feet, and the height limit must also be within 102 inches as well to legally transport it without needing a permit!
-The standard length for these types of trucks is 48-53 feet in order to hold more weight; however, they can go up until carrying 46000 pounds or even heavier if needed.
+The standard length for these types of trucks is 48-53 feet in order to hold more weight; however, they can go up to carrying 46000 pounds or even heavier if needed.

 The distinction between oversize and wide loads is often difficult to decipher.
-A shipment can be considered oversized based on either its width or weight, but it's not until those measurements meet the designation that you know for sure if a load qualifies as being one of these types.
-Take a Houston, TX-Sign Removal ($25,000) Bond.
+A shipment can be considered oversized based on either its width or weight, but it’s not until those measurements meet the designation that you know for sure if a load qualifies as being one of these types.

 What is the widest load allowed on a highway?